 Five Traits of Great Business Leaders

 by Dave MartinMr.
-Martin, Your Success Coach, is a public speaker and author of 12 Traits of the Greats and Another Shot.
-For over 25 years, he has been a mentor, inspirational speaker, coach, and business leader.
-Using these experiences, he shares timeless truths, wrapped in humor and delivered with passion, teaching people how to pursue and possess a life of success.
-Please visit www.davemartin.org.
+Martin, Your Success Coach, is a world-renowned speaker and the international best-selling author of 12 Traits of the Greats and Another Shot.
+For over 25 years, Dave has been a mentor, inspirational speaker, coach, and business leader.
+Using these experiences, Dave shares timeless truths, wrapped in humor and delivered with passion, teaching people how to pursue and possess a life of success.
+For more information on Dave, please visit here.

 “The quality of a leader is reflected in the standards they set for themselves.” – Ray Kroc